Updated August 16, 2023

-Highlight Every Other Row in Excel
+Highlight Every Other Rows in Excel

 How to Highlight Every Other Row in Excel?

-There are various methods of highlighting or shading every other row of your data in excel.
+There are various methods of highlighting or shading every other row of your data in Excel.

 Method 1 – Using Excel Table

-This is the easiest and quickest way to highlight every other row in excel.
-In this method, the default ‘excel table’ option is used.
+This is the easiest and quickest way to highlight every other row in Excel.
+In this method, the default ‘Excel table’ option is used.

-Consider the below example, where any random data is entered in the excel sheet.
+Consider the below example, where any random data is entered in the Excel sheet.

-The steps to highlight every other row in excel by using an excel table are as follows:
+The steps to highlight every other row in Excel by using an Excel table are as follows:

-Step 1: Select the entire data entered in the excel sheet.
+Step 1: Select the entire data entered in the Excel sheet.

-Step 2: From the ‘Insert’ tab, select the option ‘Table’, or else you can also press ‘Ctrl +T’, which is a shortcut to create a table.
+Step 2: From the ‘Insert’ tab, select the option ‘Table,’ or else you can also press ‘Ctrl +T,’ which is a shortcut to create a table.